-A solar-powered Electric Vehicle Charging Station was installed in the park in September 2023.
+A solar-powered Electric Vehicle Charging Station was installed in the park in September 2023, and is located at the Petaluma Hill Road entrance.
 Use of the charging station is included in the park entry fee.
 Read the press release.

 The park features accessible parking, picnic site and a portable restroom.

 Taylor Mountain Regional Park & Open Space Preserve is a prominent Santa Rosa landmark offering panoramic views of the city and beyond.
 The park's 1,100 acres include sweeping grasslands, oak woodlands, and several creeks, and provide habitat for a variety of wildlife.

 Recreational features include approximately 7 miles of unpaved trails for hiking, biking and horseback riding, a children's play area, and an 18-hole disc golf course.
 From the park's 1380-foot summit, visitors can see central Sonoma County, the Laguna de Santa Rosa, the Coast Range, the Mayacamas Range and other North Bay landmarks.